 Profile: Targa Resources Partners LP (NGLS.K)

-Natural Gas Gathering and Processing Division
+Gathering and Processing Division

-The North Texas System includes two interconnected gathering systems with approximately 4,200 miles of pipelines gathering wellhead natural gas for the Chico and Shackelford natural gas processing facilities.
-The Chico gathering system consists of approximately 2,100 miles of primarily low-pressure gathering pipelines.
-Wellhead natural gas is either gathered for the Chico plant located in Wise County, Texas, and then compressed for processing, or it is compressed in the field at numerous compressor stations and then moved through one of several gathering pipelines to the Chico plant.
-Its Coastal Gathering and Processing segment assets are located in the onshore region of the Louisiana Gulf Coast and the Gulf of Mexico.
-LOU consists of approximately 875 miles of gathering system pipelines, covering approximately 3,800 square miles in Southwest Louisiana.
-The gathering system is connected to numerous producing wells and/or central delivery points in the area between Lafayette and Lake Charles, Louisiana.
-The processing facilities include the Gillis and Acadia processing plants, both of which are cryogenic plants.
+The Company’s North Texas includes two interconnected gathering systems with approximately 4,500 miles of pipelines gathering wellhead natural gas for the Chico, Shackelford and Longhorn natural gas processing facilities.
+The Chico gathering system consists of approximately 2,450 miles of gathering pipelines.
+Wellhead natural gas is either gathered for the Chico or Longhorn plants located in Wise County, Texas, and then compressed for processing, or it is compressed in the field at numerous compressor stations and then moved through one of several high-pressure gathering pipelines to the Chico or Longhorn plants.
+The Chico plant has an aggregated processing capacity of approximately 265 MMcf/d and an integrated fractionation capacity of approximately 15 MBbl/d.
+The Longhorn plant has a capacity of approximately 200 MMcf/d.
+The Shackelford gathering system includes approximately 2,050 miles of gathering pipelines and gathers wellhead natural gas for the Shackelford plant in Albany, Texas.
+Natural gas gathered from the northern and eastern portions of the Shackelford gathering system is compressed in the field at various compressor stations and then transported to the Chico plant for processing.
+The Shackelford plant has an aggregate processing capacity of approximately 13 MMcf/d.

 Logistics and Marketing Division